saylesss88/nix-book/src/nix/hardening_networking.md

 #### Tor Browser

-> ❗ NOTE: Tor is **not** the most secure browser, anonymity and security often
+> ❗ NOTE: Tor is **not** the most secure browser, anonymity and security can
-> be at odds with each other.
-Having the exact same browser as many other people
+> often be at odds with each other.
+Having the exact same browser as many other
-> isn't the best security practice, but it is great for anonymity.
-Tor is also
+> people isn't the best security practice, but it is great for anonymity.
+Tor is
-> based on Firefox Esr, which only receives patches for vulnerabilities
+> also based on Firefox Esr, which only receives patches for vulnerabilities
 > considered Critical or High which can be taken advantage of.

 Tor is a modified version of Firefox specifically designed for use with Tor.